ThibaultDieudonne/RiotMatchmaking/README.md

 To see database statistics run "stats.py".

-To fill the database or create a fresh one, you will need pantheon (install with "pip install pantheon").
-Then run "analysis.py" by setting REFERENCE_PLAYER to any player who ended a ranked in the current hour.
-You also need to fill your own Riot API key into "api_binder.py".
+To fill the database or create a fresh one (by deleting db.dat file), you will need pantheon (install with "pip install pantheon").

+Then you need to fill your own Riot API key into "api_binder.py".

+Finally run "analysis.py".

-The program will update the database with 50 recent games at each run (this can take a huge while).
-This limitation is dued to riot API not making it easy to look for game histories before a particular game (in case it is not recent).
+The program will update the database with ITERATIONS games' data at each run.
+The very low speed issue is dued to riot API not making it easy to look for game histories before a particular game, and high limitation of requests per minute.

+When creating a fresh database it is strongly recommended to update INITIAL_GAME_ID in "analysis.py" with the "Last game id" value shown by stats.py (updated each time database is filled).

 # todo